Benno4president/Benno4president.github.io/blog/input_bak/Burrito.md

 -   Add 240g chopped mushrooms
 -   Add flavoring, spices, or sauce.
 See recipes online.
 -   6 large slices of cheese (120g), cover evenly
--   Cover with aluminum foil and cook at 230 C standard oven for 60 minutes and then let it sit and cool.
+-   Cover with aluminum foil and cook at 230 C standard oven for 60 minutes and then

+let it sit and cool.
 The rice will keep cooking after it has been taken out of the oven.

 ## Bennos best version
-Scaled to be made twice low waste
 -   **Preheat your oven to 230 C standard**
 -   Import "Lasagne fad" as 'the pan'
 -   In the pan add 4 eggs and whisk